Heparan Sulfate Glycan Array

 Z Biotech has expanded its microarray technology to provide a research platform specifically for the investigation of heparan sulfates.
 Our Heparan Sulfate Array can be used to determine the specific binding interactions between various types of heparan sulfates and their potential protein partners via microarray assays.

-Example: 24 Heparan sulfate glycan array on 16 subarray format.
-A subarray assayed with protein antithrombin III (10 μg/ml), followed by anti-antithrombin III antibody (2 μg/ml), and then anti-mouse IgG antibody AlexaFluor555 (10 μg/ml).
+The Heparan sulfate glycan array was assayed with antithrombin III (10 μg/ml), followed by anti-antithrombin III antibody (2 μg/ml), and then anti-mouse IgG antibody AlexaFluor555 (10 μg/ml).
 The array was scanned with a microarray scanner at 532nm wavelength.
 Positive controls and the marker show binding as expected with the mouse IgG control being the strongest (PC3).
 HS023 and HS024 show specific binding to Antithrombin III.